Highway 19 East Improvement Project

 In 2017, a 1.8 kilometre section of Highway 19 west of the QEII adjacent to the airport will be increased to six lanes to provide capacity for future development.

-Construction is anticipated to begin in spring 2017 and be open to traffic by late fall 2017.
+Construction is anticipated to begin in spring 2017 and be open to traffic by fall 2018.
 The improvements will also include new traffic signals and illumination at Leduc Countyís 34th Street (Range Road 252) and the construction of a new intersection at 42nd Street.
 The new traffic signals and additional highway lanes will improve safety at these intersections for current and future traffic volumes.

 Disruption should be minimal and limited to speed reductions that will ensure the safety of motorists and grading crews.
 Traffic disruptions to the airport should be minimal.†